 NUS Applied Economics Student Workshop, APIOC 2023 (Hong Kong), 22nd Annual Conference of IIOC (Rising star session, Boston), SMU Raising Star Conference*, AMES (Hangzhou), 2025 CES North American Conference (Rising star session, Michigan)

 Online freelance platforms have expanded access to flexible work, but persistent inequalities remain.
-This paper examines whether generative AI can help reduce disparities faced by disadvantaged workers, using data from a major online labor marketplace.
-Among various worker characteristics, the most pronounced effects appear along the dimension of language proficiency.
-Since ChatGPT’s introduction, the gap in earnings and job count between native and non-native English speakers has narrowed.
-Non-native speakers have gained access to more complex, higher-paying jobs and experienced lower job displacement.
-These findings suggest that generative AI can expand opportunity and reduce barriers in digital labor markets.
+This paper examines whether generative artificial intelligence (GenAI) tools can help reduce disparities faced by disadvantaged workers, using high-frequency panel data from a major digital labor platform.
+Among various worker characteristics, language proficiency emerges as the most strongly impacted dimension.
+Following the launch of ChatGPT, we find that the gap in earnings and job count between native and non-native English speakers narrowed.
+Non-native speakers gained access to more complex, higher-paying jobs, experienced lower job displacement, and connected more frequently with employers from high-income countries.
+While overall entry and activity gaps remained, we observe shifts in participation across job categories.
+Together, the findings suggest that GenAI can help reduce language-based barriers and expand opportunity in digital labor markets.

 Presentations:

-NUS Applied Economics Student Workshop, NUS Real Estate brownbag*, NUS Marketing brownbag, NUS Applied Micro SIG brownbag*.
+NUS Applied Economics Student Workshop, NUS Real Estate Brown Bag*, NUS Marketing Brown Bag, NUS Applied Micro SIG Brown Bag*

 This article studies a major ride-hailing service provider in Singapore, which offers subsidies for both consumer side and driver side.
 We investigate the firm's optimal subsidy strategy in the presence of real-time externalities.
 By using a zone-time panel of 329,319 observations we estimate both the customer demand and driver labor supply.
 We also simulate the causal impact of demand and supply conditions on the surge multiplier, customers' waiting time as well as drivers' roaming time.
 The estimation results suggest that customers are price elastic and place a high value on time; while drivers are even more elastic to price and time than customers.
 Our counterfactual analysis indicates that considering real-time externalities, instead of subsidizing drivers and consumers at the same time, it will be more profitable for the platform to subsidize only the customer side.
 However, in contrast, the merely driver side subsidy is likely to generate the highest social welfare.